jwagner/space-break/README.markdown

 -------
 Copyright 2011 by Jonas Wagner

-The code (break.coffee, Rakefile) is licensed GPL V3 - http://www.gnu.org/licenses/gpl.html
+The code (break.coffee, Rakefile) is licensed GPL V3 - <http://www.gnu.org/licenses/gpl.html>

-The assets are licensed under Creative Commons BY NC SA - http://creativecommons.org/licenses/by-nc-sa/3.0/
+The assets are licensed under Creative Commons BY NC SA - <http://creativecommons.org/licenses/by-nc-sa/3.0/>

+*PLEASE LET ME KNOW IF YOU DO SOMETHING COOL WITH IT.*

 If you want to use it and that doesn't work for you please let met know.

-PLEASE LET ME KNOW IF YOU DO SOMETHING COOL WITH IT.